duckdb/duckdb-web/docs/api/odbc.md

 selected: Client APIs
 ---
 ## ODBC driver
-The ODBC (Open Database Connectivity) is a C-style API that provides access to different flavours of database management systems (DBMSs).
-Someone can see the ODBC API composed of two components: the Driver Manager (DM) and the ODBC drivers.
+The ODBC (Open Database Connectivity) is a C-style API that provides access to different flavors of database management systems (DBMSs).
+Someone can see the ODBC API composed of the Driver Manager (DM) and the ODBC drivers.

-The DM is part of the operational system library, e.g., unixODBC, which manages the communications between the user applications and the ODBC drivers.
-Typically, applications are linked against the DM that based on Data Source Name (DSN) to look up for the correct ODBC driver.
+The DM is part of the system library, e.g., unixODBC, which manages the communications between the user applications and the ODBC drivers.
+Typically, applications are linked against the DM, which uses Data Source Name (DSN) to look up the correct ODBC driver.
 <!--- with dynamically linkage call the ODBC driver. -->

 The ODBC driver is a DBMS implementation of the ODBC API, which handles all the internals of that DBMS.